 2. Extend tax breaks to creche allowance or reimbursement of creche expenses.

-3. Remove tax on the provision of car provided by company to woman employees for personal and official use.
+3. Remove tax on the provision of care provided by a company to woman employees for personal and official use.

-4. Expand scope of deduction of education to include the principal repayment.
+4. Expand the scope of deduction of education to include the principal repayment.